opensha/ucerf3-etas-launcher/parallel/README.md

 [kmilner@hpc-login3 2018_08_30-MojaveM7]$ cp $ETAS_LAUNCHER/parallel/mpj_examples/usc_hpcc_mpj_express.slurm etas_parallel.slurm
 ```

 Read through the "INPUT PARAMETERS" section of this Slurm script, updating variables as needed.
-On USC HPC, you should only need to update the path to the etas configuration file, as well as the slurm node count and job limits.
-For this demo, lets run 5 node simulations with 2 hour max runtime:
+On USC HPC, you should only need to update the path to the etas configuration file, as well as the Slurm node count and job limits.
+For this demo, lets run on 5 compute nodes with 2 hour max runtime:

 ```
 #!/bin/bash